cemac/rdm-skills/content/rdm-01-data-structure.md

 #--
 ### Storage space considerations

 * How much space do you need?
-Estimating space.
+  - What is the size of a typical unit of data?
+    e.g. daily air quality readings, single model run
+  - How many data units will you create?
-* Who needs access to data?
+* Who needs access to the data?
+  - File permissions and access requirements
-* Does storage space get backed up?
+* Does the storage space get backed up?
+* Can you access stored data to carry out your analysis?

 #--
 ### Backing up your data and scripts

+- On-site and off-site backup
 - Removable storage
--
+- Ensuring sufficient capacity

-#==